Celtics’ Final Haul From 2013 Nets Trade Truly Is A Sight To Behold

 Young flamed out in Boston, but the next three picks yielded huge dividends.
 Brown and Tatum both have very high NBA ceilings, while the inclusion of the 2018 Nets pick and Crowder convinced Cleveland to deal Irving to the C’s.
 You could argue Brown, Tatum and Irving all are in Boston thanks to then-Nets general manager Billy King doing business with Ainge in 2013.

+If you include Ainge’s 2014 trade of Rajon Rondo (the same deal that involved Crowder and Powell), a massive portion of the Celtics’ current roster was constructed with help of the 2013 Nets trade.

-And here’s the kicker: The Celtics still have one more future draft pick stemming from the Brooklyn deal.
+And here’s the kicker: The C’s still have one more future draft pick stemming from the Brooklyn deal.
 Boston will get the Los Angeles Lakers’ 2018 first-rounder if it falls between No. 2 and No. 5 overall — and the Sacramento Kings’ 2019 first-rounder if it doesn’t — as a result of its pick swap with Philly in this year’s draft.

-In short: If the C’s raise Banner 18 in the near future, they owe a huge shout-out to King and the Nets.
+In short: If the Celtics raise Banner 18 in the near future, they owe a huge shoutout to King and the Nets.

 Thumbnail photo via David Butler II/USA TODAY Sports Images